doggeddev/JavaAlgorithms-Problem-Solving/README.md

 Some solutions to problems that might be asked in an interview/academic setting.

-UnKnownMissingNumber.java determines which number is missing from an array of integers.
+UnKnownMissingNumber.java: determines which number is missing from an array of integers.

-ArrayUnions.java uses Hashtables to determine common elements among multiple arrays.
+ArrayUnions.java: uses Hashtables to determine common elements among multiple arrays.

+RemoveArrayElementInPlace.java: Example showing how to remove duplicate array elements in a sorted array.